Kings Dominion: Paramount era (1993–2006)

-Cedar Fair era (2007–present)
+Cedar Fair/Six Flags era (2006–present)

-Control of Paramount Parks had been transferred from Viacom to CBS Corporation in 2007.
+On January 27, 2006, it was reported that CBS Corporation (successor of the original Viacom), and owner of Paramount Parks, was interested in selling all of its theme parks, including Paramount's Kings Dominion.
+CBS stated that amusement parks did not fit the company's new strategy.
+On May 14, 2006, Cedar Fair announced it was interested in acquiring the five Paramount theme parks from CBS Corporation.
+The acquisition was completed on June 30, 2006.

+Although Cedar Fair continued to use the Paramount's Kings Dominion name through the remainder of the 2006 season, and had a ten-year option to continue using the Paramount pre-fix, it began to phase out the Paramount name in press releases, the park website, and signage within the park.

 Kings Dominion expanded WaterWorks for the 2007 season, adding a second wave pool called Tidal Wave Bay, a four-person family raft slide called Zoom Flume, and a ProSlide Tornado.

 During the Cedar Fair era, the park introduced Halloween Haunt.
 While the park had always had a Halloween event, the new HAUNT event has been received very well.

 In December 2006, Kings Dominion put Hypersonic XLC up for sale.
 The park announced plans to keep it running until a buyer was found.
 It remained in operation during the 2007 season and was closed and dismantled several weeks before the 2008 season started.
-Also during the 2007–2008 offseason, Cedar Fair renamed the park's last two rides to open with Paramount theming.
+Also during the 2007–2008 off-season, Cedar Fair renamed the park's last rides to open with Paramount theming.
 Drop Zone Stunt Tower became Drop Tower Scream Zone and The Italian Job: Turbo Coaster became Backlot Stunt Coaster.
-Tomb Raider: Firefall received the name The Crypt.
+Tomb Raider: Firefall also received the name The Crypt.
 The Paramount Theater also changed its name to Kings Dominion Theater.

 The 2008 and 2009 seasons saw Kings Dominion receive three rides that had operated at Geauga Lake during its dry amusement park's final season.
-On October 23, 2007, Kings Dominion announced that Dominator, a floorless roller coaster, would be moved to Kings Dominion and located in the International Street section.
+On October 23, 2007, Kings Dominion announced that Dominator, a floorless roller coaster, would be added to the International Street section.
 Dominator opened on May 24, 2008, becoming Kings Dominion's first roller coaster with five inversions.
-For the 2009 season, two flat rides once located at Geauga Lake, like Dominator, opened in 2008.
+For the 2009 season, two flat rides once located at Geauga Lake were opened.
 Located near Rebel Yell, Americana became Kings Dominion's first Ferris wheel.